Skip to content

 Ontario Physiotherapy Association Listed by thegentlemen Ransomware Group

 On May 3, 2026, the Ontario Physiotherapy Association appeared on the leak site of the ransomware group known as thegentlemen.
-The non-profit organization, which represents more than 5,500 physiotherapists, assistants, and students across Ontario, had internal files exfiltrated during a ransomware attack.
+The non-profit organization, which represents more than 5,500 physiotherapists, assistants, and students across Ontario, is claimed to have had internal files exfiltrated during a ransomware attack.
 Anyone who has ever been a patient, member, employee, or vendor of the association may now have personal information at risk.

 Public reporting indicates the Ontario Physiotherapy Association was listed on the thegentlemen leak site on May 3, 2026.
 The group claims to have stolen internal files during a ransomware incident.
 Available details list the association’s website as opa.on.ca and reference a ZoomInfo business profile, but the exact volume of records and specific data fields exposed remain unclear.
 No confirmed list of stolen document types has been released by the association or the attackers.